sourceofmana/sourceofmana/README.md

 godot --server --headless
 ```

-With prebuild binary:
+With prebuilt binary:
 ```
 "./Source of Mana" --server --headless
 ```

-Note that SOM writes the list of online players next to the SOM or godot executable.
+Note that SOM writes the list of online players, `online.json`, next to the SOM or godot executable.

 ## License